apple-fritter/iSOnject/README.md

 5. Create temporary directories for mount and chroot.

-6. Mount the input ISO file to the "isomount" directory.
+6. Mount the input ISO file to the `isomount` directory.

 7. Extract the ISO contents to the chroot directory using `unsquashfs`.